 A complete academic CV detailing prior education, work and re-search experience, as well as honors, awards, publications, conference presentations and community engagement and outreach activities, must be provided.

 A personal statement must be provided by each student that describes academic and research interests, prior research and professional experience, achievements and/or additional information that the admissions committee should be aware of.
 Students applying for the PhD program are encouraged to describe faculty and research groups with whom they are interested in pursuing research.
 The best personal statements tell a story and do not simply repeat information that can be found on the CV.
 Rather, the personal statement is where a student can outline their interests, future goals, and how their prior educational, research, and professional experiences have prepared and motivated them to pursue a graduate degree from CU Boulder.

 Unofficial transcripts must be provided from coursework at all post-secondary institutions (including community college courses, courses taken for college credit during high school, and study abroad coursework, even if this coursework shows as transfer credit on another transcript).
 Applicants offered admission who choose to matriculate at CU Boulder will be required to provide official transcripts for all schools attended prior to the beginning of their first semester.

 Three letters of recommendation must be included in the application.
 Names and contact information for recommendation letter writers are solicited as part of the online application process.
 The strongest letters come from instructors/professors, research advisors, work supervisors, and others who can provide detailed comments on the potential of the student to succeed in graduate-level engineering coursework and research.

-International students must submit either TOEFL, IELTS, or Duolingo scores using the institution code 4841 for CU Boulder.
-This requirement is waived for international students whose native language is English or who completed at least one year of full-time study at a U.S. institution (or at an institution in a country where English is the native language), at the time of submission, or within two years from the desired admission term, or 3) who are a citizen of one of the countries listed on the Graduate School English Proficiency Requirements webpage.
+This requirement is waived for international students 1) whose native language is English, 2) who have completed at least one year of full-time study at a U.S. institution (or at an institution in a country where English is the native language) at the time of submission or within two years from the desired admission term, or 3) who are a citizen of one of the countries listed on the Graduate School English Proficiency Requirements webpage.